-There is a lot of great hiking in the range and the Seven Devils loop trail is one of the premier loop hikes in Idaho.
+There is a lot of great hiking in the range and the Seven Devils Loop Trail is one of the premier loop hikes in Idaho.
 Use this link to check out Tom Cox’s 2016 trip report on hiking the loop.
 Finally, Here is a link to an article I published in Summit Magazine in 1984: Fire and Brimstone: The Seven Devils Mountains.